 Fruitcake is both lauded as a holiday gift-giving tradition and loathed as the butt of jokes and as a synonym for "crazy."
 What is a fruitcake?
 It is a very heavy spice cake filled with candied or dried and sugared fruits and nuts.
-Some recipes also contain alcohol.
-Fruitcake is known for lasting many years due to the preserving qualities of the sugar and alcohol.

 The earliest known fruitcake recipe dates from about 2,000 years ago in ancient Rome.
 Spiced cakes with fruit and honey were popular during the Middle ages, and one variety was banned during the 1700s for being "too rich and tasty."